 Early in 2019, Citizen Communications, a specialist Health and Care sector communications consultancy whose mission is to create more active communities, partnered with NHS England to create a project called You & Type 2.

-The project’s goal is to help people live more easily with Type 2 Diabetes, through the delivery of a more personalized care planning service, that supports and motivates patients to engage with their health care plans more consistently and effectively and, in so doing, achieve the health and wellbeing goals that matter most to them.
+The project’s goal is to help people live more easily with Type 2 Diabetes, through the delivery of a more personalised care planning service, that supports and motivates patients to engage with their health care plans more consistently and effectively and, in so doing, achieve the health and wellbeing goals that matter most to them.

-You & Type 2 combines a range of existing services and new technologies and proven behavioural change approaches to ensure that more patients have digitally supported, personalized and dynamic care plans that are easily and conveniently accessed on mobile devices, providing “one click” access to all the services and support available to them.
+You & Type 2 combines a range of existing services and new technologies and proven behavioural change approaches to ensure that more patients have digitally supported, personalised and dynamic care plans that are easily and conveniently accessed on mobile devices, providing “one click” access to all the services and support available to them.

 The care plans are co-produced between the patient and their trusted healthcare professional as part of a structured care and support planning process, which helps ensure that the goals of the plan are sensible and achievable within the context of the patient’s day-to-day life.

-As a critical component of the plan, Citizen Communications turned to Idomoo’s Personalised Video as a Service PVaaS™ platform and to British Telecom to create a series of data-driven, personalized video messages that were delivered directly to people’s mobile devices via links in text messages or instant messaging services.
+As a critical component of the plan, Citizen Communications turned to Idomoo’s Personalised Video as a Service PVaaS™ platform and to British Telecom to create a series of data-driven, personalised video messages that were delivered directly to people’s mobile devices via links in text messages or instant messaging services.

-Handling potentially sensitive patient data can be challenging, but Idomoo provided all the required assurances: Even though all patient data was anonymized, it still benefited from several layers of additional security provided by Idomoo’s ISO 27001 Infosec certified platform.
+Handling potentially sensitive patient data can be challenging, but Idomoo provided all the required assurances: Even though all patient data was anonymised, it still benefited from several layers of additional security provided by Idomoo’s ISO 27001 Infosec certified platform.